max21dev/groups/README.md

   - 🚧 Offline support.
   - 🚧 PWA support.
   - 🚧 Rich text formatting.

 - **Messaging**:
   - ✅ View and join existing groups.
   - ✅ Send and delete messages.
   - ✅ React to messages with emojis.
   - ✅ Reply to messages.
-  - ✅ Zap to messages sender.
+  - ✅ Zap to messages sender (with wallet selection).
   - ✅ Reaction to messages.
   - ✅ Upload images.
-  - ✅ Create and manage polls.
+  - ✅ Create and manage polls (single/multiple choice, vote tracking).
   - 🚧 Mention users in messages.
   - 🚧 Pin important messages.
   - 🚧 Receive notifications for new messages.
   - 🚧 Attach files.
   - 🚧 Create and manage threads.

 - **Group Moderation**:
   - ✅ Create new groups with custom settings.
     - ✅ Create group (kind 9007).